nikolaydubina/everything-wrong-with-firestore/README.md

 - Firestore does not work with custom types, it requires marshalling to JSON and unmarshalling to `map[string]any` before writing to Firestore
 - Firestore [does not support](https://cloud.google.com/go/docs/reference/cloud.google.com/go/firestore/latest#cloud_google_com_go_firestore_DocumentRef_Create) `uint64`
-- Firestore needs manual setting into `map[string]any` `time.Time` values after decoding before write to Firestore, so that Firestore recognizes `time.Time` type
+- Firestore needs manual setting into `map[string]any` `time.Time` values after decoding before write to Firestore so that Firestore recognizes `time.Time` type

 ## Iterator